pivotal/docs-tap/api-auto-registration/about.hbs.md

 ## Overview

 API Auto Registration automates the registration of API specification defined in a workload's configuration.
-The registered API specification is accessible in Tanzu Developer Portal without any additional steps.
+The registered API specification is accessible in Tanzu Developer Portal (formerly named Tanzu Application Platform GUI) without any additional steps.

 An automated workflow using a supply chain, leverages API Auto Registration to create and manage a Kubernetes Custom Resource (CR) of kind `APIDescriptor`.
 A Kubernetes controller periodically reconciles the CR and updates the API entity in Tanzu Application Platform GUI to achieve automated API specification registration from origin workloads.

 You might also use API Auto Registration without supply chain automation, with other GitOps processes, or by directly applying an `APIDescriptor` CR to the cluster.

 ![Flow chart with boxes for each element of the API Auto Registration process.](./images/autoregistering-api-entities-stages.png)